The 10 Best Social Media Marketing Jobs

 It is one of the most common social media jobs.
 There are well over 15K jobs posted in 15 days on Indeed with an average salary of well over $43K per year.

-It’s important that you don’t mix this job with that of a social media marketing manager (see below).
-As a social media management expert, you only deal with accounts and posting schedule while a manager has a more holistic job description.
+It’s important that you don’t mix this job with a social media marketing manager job (see below).
+As a social media management expert, you only deal with accounts and posting schedule while a social media manager has a more holistic job description.

 8. Social Media Manager